Terminology Directory

 Eating God

-The Eating God is a gentle, highly auspicious star representing culinary enjoyment, longevity, artistic appreciation, and pure, unforced expression.
+The Eating God is a gentle and generally favorable star representing culinary enjoyment, longevity symbolism, artistic appreciation, and pure, unforced expression.

 Direct Officer